-The team made a technical and functional assessment between the two before taking a decision.
-“Where Rydoo definitely scored best, was the project support.
-We love your human approach.
-The fact that you’re actually talking to someone and not to an excel sheet is something we really value.”
+The team first made a technical and functional assessment between the two before making a decision.
+“The area where Rydoo definitely performed the best was in project support.
+We love the human approach.
+The fact that you’re actually talking to someone and not an Excel spreadsheet is something we really appreciate.”

-So, what's the plan?
+So what's the plan?

 A pilot to take off

 After the gap analysis, the project went through an introductory phase in France, which was very well received by the users.
 In a quality survey, at least 84% of employees found that the Rydoo app helped improve the quality of life in the workplace.
 On a scale of 0 to 5, it received an overall rating of 4.
 Users also reported that Rydoo made it easier for them to understand the company’s cost policies.